Psychiatric issues, such as delusions and hallucinations, are common after head injury, especially in the early stages of recovery.

 - Auditory hallucinations.
 These are the most common hallucinations.
 Most of them involve hearing voices or strange sounds like someone walking in the attic.

 - Gustatory hallucinations.
 These cause strange tastes, such as metal in your mouth.
 This is most common in people with epilepsy.

 - Tactile hallucinations.
 With this type of hallucination, you might feel things crawling on your skin, or feel the touch of someone’s hand.

-Finally, some hallucinations cause you to smell things, usually an unpleasant odor.
+- Olfactory hallucinations.
+Finally, some hallucinations cause you to smell odors that don’t actually exist, usually an unpleasant odor.
 Again this type is most common in epilepsy patients.

-Hallucinations are scary.
-Here are some ways you can help a person experiencing one.
+Hallucinations after head injury can be intense and frightening.
+Here are some ways loved ones can help a patient experiencing a hallucination:

 - Stay calm, and don’t react.
-Sometimes what the person says they see or hear might sound funny to you, but it feels real to them.
+Sometimes what the person says they see or hear might sound strange, but it feels real to them.
 Don’t laugh at or embarrass them.
 Take them seriously.

 - Normalize the hallucination.
-Helping the person understand the reason why they are hallucinating can sometimes calm them down.
-Don’t make them feel crazy, but explain that what they are experiencing is probably caused by a flare up in the part of their brain that controls vision or hearing.
+Helping the person understand the reason they are hallucinating can sometimes calm them down.
+Don’t make them feel crazy, but explain that what they are experiencing is probably caused by a flare-up in the part of their brain that controls vision or hearing.

 - Suggest coping strategies.
 If that doesn’t work, you can suggest coping strategies.
 Reading out loud, listening to music, and humming are all tricks that cognitive therapists recommend patients to do to quiet voices in their heads.

 Another tactic you can use is to take a picture of the part of the room where the patient is seeing visual hallucinations, then show them the picture.
 Oddly enough, people hallucinating don’t tend to see their vision when looking at a picture or a video.
 This can also sometimes help to calm them down.